Sleep dentistry

 Initial Consultation

-We discuss your concerns and how I may be able to help via a free initial online consultation. *(Please note that subsequent in-person consultations may be required and fees will be advised accordingly.)
+We discuss your concerns and how I may be able to help either with an in person or a free initial online Telehealth consult.
+Please note that subsequent in-person consultations may still be required after an online consult.
+(Telehealth consults are only available for teeth removal procedures)

 Step 1